Magn3to/Principals/README.md

 ## Principal 1: Purpose of collection of personal information

-- This principal is for a lawful purpose of collecting personal information connected with an agency.
+- This principal is for a lawful purpose of collecting personal information connected with an agency E.g Email, phone, emergency contact etc...

 ## Why is it important to collect the individuals personal information?

- - [ ] Using personal information to any transactions
+ - [ ] The information is collected if a customers is making a purchase.
  - [ ] Personal photo ID information are not needed unless collecting the goods from a physical store

  ## Principal 5: Storage and security of personal information